Dan Reeves: Broadcast career

 Reeves covered NFL games as a color analyst (teamed with play-by-play man Bill Rosinski) for the second Sunday afternoon game on the Westwood One radio network.

 Personal life and death

 Reeves was married to Pam Reeves, and had three children and six grandchildren.
 Reeves and his future wife dated in high school, where she was a cheerleader.
 While coaching for the Giants, Reeves and his wife were residents of Ho-Ho-Kus, New Jersey.
 He was a Christian.

 Reeves' nephew is David Andrews, who played for the New England Patriots.
 His son-in-law, Joe DeCamillis, is a longtime NFL assistant.

-Reeves died from complications of dementia at his home in Atlanta on the morning of January 1, 2022, aged 77.
+Reeves died from complications of dementia at his home in Atlanta on the morning of January 1, 2022, aged 77, about three weeks before his 78th birthday.